 - Excessive increase in construction, labor, or materials cost;

-These are far from the only disputes that may arise over a contractual agreement, and anytime a builder or contractor breaches a contract with you, an experienced Massachusetts construction law attorney can help evaluate your case.
+These are far from the only disputes that may arise over a contractual agreement, and anytime a builder or contractor breaches a contract with you, an experienced Massachusetts construction litigation lawyer can help evaluate your case.

 Enforcing the Terms of the Contract